 The job can be physically tiring and demanding, often requiring travel between locations and long and irregular working hours.

 Most vacancies are available in major cities such as Leeds, Manchester, Birmingham and London.
-Opportunities are advertised via the internet, in newspapers, and specialist publications such as Audio Visual and Broadcast magazine.
+Opportunities are advertised via the internet, in newspapers, and in specialist publications such as Audio Visual and Broadcast magazine.
 Networking, job shadowing and speculative applications are advisable.

 There are routes into camera operating for both university graduates and school leavers.